-Treat yourself to one of our Alsace tours, one of Franceâ€™s most unique regions, with its own distinct history and culture, partly due to its position next to bordering Germany and Switzerland.
-From its history, cuisine, wine, architecture, and floral decoration, Alsace is different from the rest of France, yet is still quintessentially French.
-Few other regions of the country can match the areaâ€™s constellation of Michelin stars (30).
+Treat yourself to one of our private Alsace tours, one of Franceâ€™s most unique regions, with its own distinct history and culture, partly due to its position next to bordering Germany and Switzerland.
+From its history, cuisine, wine, architecture, and even its floral decorations, Alsace is different from the rest of France, yet is still quintessentially French.
+Few other regions of the country can match the areaâ€™s constellation of Michelin stars (40).

-We can start your private Alsace tour with a walking tour of the Old Town and its charming 13-16th century houses, skirted around the cityâ€™s unique Gothic and pink Notre Dame Cathedral.
+We can start your private Alsace tour with a walking tour of the Old Town of Strasbourg and its charming 13-16th century houses, skirted around the cityâ€™s unique Gothic and pink Notre Dame Cathedral.
 We will be on hand to watch the complex astronomical clock display at 12:30 inside the cathedral.
 After lunch, we will visit the Rohan Palace and the Grand Appartements at the Decorative Arts Museum, and later we will wander through the La Petite France quarter.
 Visitors might consider dinner that evening at Au Crocodile, a landmark of authentic Alsatian cuisine.

-The second day of our Alsace tour begins with a drive in an upscale vehicle to the Alsatian wine capital, Colmar, where we will check into the gracious Hotel Les Tetes, set in a beautiful 17th century residence.
-The morning will be spent visiting the Unterlinden (under the lime trees) Museum, where Matthias GrĂĽnewaldâ€™s Issenheim Altarpiece is not to be missed.
+Our second day of your private Alsace tour can begin with our guide driving you in an upscale vehicle to the Alsatian wine capital, Colmar.
+The morning can be spent visiting the Unterlinden (under the lime trees) Museum, where Matthias GrĂĽnewaldâ€™s Issenheim Altarpiece is not to be missed.
 After lunch we will stroll through the Old Town, stopping to admire the Koifhus and Maison Pfister, and continue on to the Little Venice quarter.
 Participants may wish to also visit the Bartholdi Museum, set in the home of the sculptor of the Statue of Liberty.

 For an unforgettable dining experience, allow us to organize dinner on the second night of your Alsace tour at the sublime 3-star Auberge de lâ€™Ill, a 20â€˛ drive away in Illhaeusern.
 Several of our clients have characterized it as the most wonderful restaurant in the world.
 We are not fans of hyperbole, but they just might be right.

-The last day of our Alsace tour begins with a drive to the charming near-by village of Kaysersberg, delightfully nestled in a fold of the Vosges mountains.
+The last day of our Alsace tour can begin with a drive to the charming near-by village of Kaysersberg, delightfully nestled in a fold of the Vosges mountains.
 Home of Alfred Schweitzer and storied vineyards, there may not be a more beautiful village in all of Alsaceâ€”unless you are partial to Riquewihr, a few minutes away, and our next stop.
 Both are typical Alsatian wine villages in the heart of the Riesling region.
 Visiting them is a step back into the 16th century, since their appearances have not changed.

-For more information about our Alsace tours, please contact us at our US number (631) 600-1120.
+For more information about our private Alsace tours, please contact us at our US number (631) 600-1120.